-Q: Where can I view received & sent/forwarded SMS?
-A: View in and sent SMS where you normally would in your phone's defualt messaging app.
+View IN and SENT SMS where you normally would, in your phone's default messaging app.

-NOTE: if you're on a PRE-PAID PLAN with your telco and run out of credit on your AFSMS-enabled phone, error texts from your provider may create a LOOP.
+Also if you're on a PRE-PAID PLAN with your telco and run out of credit on your AFSMS-enabled phone, error texts from your provider may will also create ping pong.

 If this happens, toggle the FORWARD ALL function OFF momentarily.
-Then simply top up your credits with your telco, reboot your phone, then toggle app back ON.
+Then (if the credit is the issue) simply top up your credits with your telco, reboot your phone, then toggle app back ON.
 Please contact us if you need help with this.

 For sending overseas you will need the country code and may also need the + in front of the number (example: +614XXXXXXX or +12XXXXXXX).
 We recommend trying a few options.